giladHaimov/BTWiz/README.md

    - If the above failed in SECURE mode activate by reflection "createRfcommSocket" to create socket<br/>
    - If the above failed in INSECURE mode activate by reflection "createInsecureRfcommSocket" to create socket<br/>

-Using BTWize saves us a significant amount of time and error-handling.
-We encourage you to enjoy these benefits in your next Android Bluetooth project.

 ### Installation